 any objections against adding gnutls support?

-#3 Updated by ckujau almost 6 years ago
+#3 Updated by ckujau about 6 years ago

 +1 from me, especially since the new TLSv1.0 vuln has been disclosed: https://www.net-security.org/secworld.php?id=11664

 GnuTLS has TLSv1.2 support since 2.9.8 (released 2009-11-05)

 #5 Updated by gstrauss over 1 year ago

 - Status changed from New to Need Feedback